 When that happens, the villi produce fewer digestive enzymes and results in poor absorption of nutrients from food.
 Symptoms may include diarrhea, anemia, and weight loss.

-More soon including a remedy other than the obvious – eat a gluten-free diet.
+A remedy that is obvious – eat a gluten-free diet.
 That is the first step.
-Give you body a break and get relief.
+Give your body a break and get relief.

 Gluten intolerance symptoms: